 It would seem that you are entitled to claim compensation for your injuries.
 Clearly when you purchase a beef burger you do not expect a piece of glass or other form of sharp or hard substance to be in the burger.
 It is entirely foreseeable that you can suffer injury to your throat, teeth and mouth from the glass.

 You have indicated that you attended at the hospital and dentist who have recorded your injuries.
 The hospital and later yourself reported the matter immediately to the manufacturer and supermarket and you have helpfully retained the glass which caused you injury.

 This would seem to me to be all the proof that is necessary to show that primarily the manufacturer is responsible for your injuries.

 Online Product Liability Solicitor Help With Your Claim

-I would suggest that you use a specialist product liability solicitor to claim your compensation, which could be quite substantial given the nature of your throat injury and the treatment required on your tooth and potential few dental treatment.
+We suggest you use a specialist product liability solicitor to claim your compensation, which could be quite substantial given the nature of your throat injury and the treatment required on your tooth and potential few dental treatment.

-Click glass in burger claim to commence a claim for your throat, tooth and gum injuries or to arrange a call back from me in person to discuss any further queries you might have concerning claiming compensation for foreign bodies in food or any other form of product liability claim.
+Click online specialist solicitor help to commence a claim for your throat, tooth and gum injuries or to arrange a specialist solicitor call back to discuss any further queries you might have concerning claiming compensation for foreign bodies in food or any other form of product liability claim.